A Caribbean

 ending though.
 As to McEwan's portrayal of Miss Marple - maybe I am too influenced

-by Hickson - but it doesn't strike me as capturing the character in the books.
+by Hickson - but it doesn't strike me as capturing the character in the

-to Hickson who just sits, knits and listens.
+as opposed to Hickson who just sits, knits and listens.

 Murder is Easy